top of page

 Responsibilities:

-Established a jazz band and directed the school rock band.
+• Established and led a jazz band and directed the school rock band

-Organized and conducted student performances at the Christmas Concert and other school events.
+• Led and conducted student performances at major school events

 Key Achievements:

-Successfully established a jazz band that performed publicly within the first year.
+• Established a jazz band that performed publicly within the first 6 months

-Directed multi-class performances, integrating student ensembles into whole-school events.
+• Directed a large-scale multi-class performance for the school’s Christmas Concert, integrating student ensembles into a whole-school event

-Built strong student engagement through contemporary band and jazz projects.
+• Significantly increased student engagement through contemporary band and jazz programmes

 Click the logo below to view my full project portfolio from this school.”